Appletalk for SheepShaver/Basilisk in Leopard or Snow Leopard (32-bit)

 If SheepShaver/Basilisk crashes, you need to redo all steps, as the tap0 device gets deactivated every time SheepShaver exits.
 The script above should come in handy.

-When SheepShaver/Basilisk are using the AppleTalk connection, all your normal networking in OSX stops to function.
+In some configurations, when SheepShaver/Basilisk are using the AppleTalk connection, your normal networking in OSX stops to function.
 It will become active again after stopping SheepShaver and the IpNetRouterX software.

 If things don’t seem to work, you can try to run the following commands from a terminal window to see what might be wrong: